Luis Esparza

 Bio

-My name is Luis Oswaldo Esparza.
-I am originally from Tototlán, Jalisco, Mexico, but raised in the Inland Empire region of California.
-I identify as Queer, Joto, Xicano, and most importantly, a social justice warrior.
-I obtained an associate degree from San Bernardino Valley College in 2014.
-I then transferred to California State University, San Bernardino where I graduated with a BA in Media Studies and an MA in Communication Studies.
-Now, I am both happy and honored to be part of the UNM Chicana and Chicano Studies PhD program.
+Luis Oswaldo Esparza is originally from Tototlán, Jalisco, Mexico, but raised in the Inland Empire region of California.
+He identifies as Queer, Joto, Xicano, Nepantlero, and, most importantly, a transnational activist.
+He began his academic journey at San Bernardino Valley College in 2012.
+Subsequently, he transferred to California State University, San Bernardino (CSUSB) where he graduated with a BA in Media Studies and an MA in Communication Studies.
+Now, he is honored to be part of the UNM Chicana and Chicano Studies PhD program.

-As a Graduate Teaching Assistant, my pedagogy style has also been greatly influenced by de-colonial thinkers like Paulo Freire, Frantz Fanon, Gloria Anzaldúa, Bell Hooks, and Enrique Dussel, and Ramón Grosfoguel.
-With my research, activist work, and methods of teaching, I seek to humanize and empower myself, my students, and our community in order to liberate and transform our world.
-I hope to one day see a world free of eurocentrism, racism, hierarchization, homophobia, transphobia, machismo, patriarchy, and any other kind of system of oppression.
+Luis has also served as a graduate assistant and part-time faculty at CSUSB, UNM, and Central New Mexico Community College.
+He also currently serves as the advisor for UNM’s MEChA chapter.
+His pedagogy style is greatly influenced by de-colonial thinkers like Paulo Freire, Frantz Fanon, Gloria Anzaldúa, bell hooks, Enrique Dussel, and Ramón Grosfoguel.
+With his research, activist work, and methods of teaching, he seeks to humanize and empower himself, his students, and our community in order to liberate and transform our world.
+He hopes to one day see a world free of eurocentrism, racism, hierarchization, homophobia, transphobia, machismo, patriarchy, and any other kind of system of oppression.
 Un mundo Trans-moderno (Dussel, 1993).
 Un mundo sin fronteras!